SBERA121896/coffee-sales-analysis-mysql/README.md

 ## Key Questions

 Q.1 Coffee Consumers Count
-— Estimate coffee consumers in each city assuming 25% of the population consumes coffee.
+ Estimate coffee consumers in each city assuming 25% of the population consumes coffee.

 Q.2 Total Revenue from Coffee Sales
-— Calculate total revenue across cities during the last quarter of 2023.
+ Calculate total revenue across cities during the last quarter of 2023.

 Q.3 Sales Count for Each Product
-— Determine how many units of each coffee product have been sold.
+ Determine how many units of each coffee product have been sold.

 Q.4 Average Sales Amount per City
-— Calculate the average sales amount per customer in each city.
+ Calculate the average sales amount per customer in each city.

 Q.5 City Population and Coffee Consumers
-— List each city with its population and estimated coffee consumers.
+ List each city with its population and estimated coffee consumers.

 Q.6 Top Selling Products by City
-— Identify the top 3 selling coffee products in each city based on sales volume.
+ Identify the top 3 selling coffee products in each city based on sales volume.

-Q.7 ustomer Segmentation by City
+Q.7 Customer Segmentation by City
-— Find the number of unique customers who purchased coffee products in each city.
+ Find the number of unique customers who purchased coffee products in each city.

 Q.8 Average Sale vs Rent
-— Compare average sales per customer with estimated rent for each city.
+ Compare average sales per customer with estimated rent for each city.

 Q.9 Monthly Sales Growth
-— Calculate monthly sales growth or decline using month-over-month percentage changes.
+ Calculate monthly sales growth or decline using month-over-month percentage changes.

 Q.10 Market Potential Analysis
-— Identify the top 3 cities based on sales and analyze sales, estimated rent, customer base, and estimated coffee consumers.
+ Identify the top 3 cities based on sales and analyze sales, estimated rent, customer base, and estimated coffee consumers.

 ## Key Recommendations